Eri9898/Ticket-Lifecycle/README.md

 <img src="https://imgur.com/IV7Q7kX.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <br />
 You can also log in as an Agent and see how the permissions differ from the Admin.
 Agents can see all of the tickets but they cannot edit them.
 If the ticket is not assigned to them they cannot reply to the client either.

-9. So within OSTicket, tickets are created with end users' issues on them, Admins and Agents can look through the tickets.
+Tickets are created with end users' issues on them, and Admins and Agents can look through the tickets.
 This softwre can be utilized by buisnesses to help them organize issues and also ensure that they are being resolved in a timely manner while also keeping in touch with the end users!